whitequark/blog/source/_posts/2014-04-14-xcompose-support-in-sublime-text.markdown

 However, I still made a patch.

-If you just want XCompose to work, then add the [sublime-imethod-fix PPA][ppa] to your APT sources, install the `libsublime_text-xim-xcompose` package, and restart Sublime Text.
+If you just want XCompose to work, then add the [sublime-imethod-fix PPA][ppa] to your APT sources, install the `libsublime-text-3-xim-xcompose` package, and restart Sublime Text.
 (That's it!)
 Or, [build from source][gh] if you're not on Ubuntu.